10 tenancy rights every student should know

 Before you start painting your walls or doing any major redecorating, you'll need to get written permission from your landlord.

-Some landlords will let you paint the walls if you'd like, sometimes with the caveat that you'll need to paint it back to its original colour before you leave.
+Some landlords will let you paint the walls if you'd like, sometimes with the caveat that you'll need to paint them back to their original colour before you leave.
 So if you're only going to be living there for a short time, you should consider whether it's really worth it.

 As a general rule, the property should look the same when you move out as it did when you moved in.
 If you're mindful of this while making yourself at home, you can't really go wrong!